Monday - Closed all day

-(see Food & Drink page for details of when food is served)
+*Please see our Food & Drink page for details of our meal serving times.

 The pub was purchased freehold in January 2015 and has now reopened after major renovations.
 We pride ourselves on providing a great village pub, with fantastic food and drink and first class service.